Cisco Programme Guidelines

 Cisco products may not be transferred or resold.

 Recipient organisations are required to sign an Equipment Donation Agreement.
-Please see Cisco EMEA Programme FAQs for further information.
+Please see Cisco Programme FAQs for further information.